 It’s all connected, so if get your muscles at the right length (by increasing their flexibility), you can then start applying load to them.

 You can’t get optimum strength in a muscle, unless it’s at its desired length first, so stretching may be your (or that special male in your life’s) missing link to fitness or fat loss – who knew?!

 If you’ve had your baby recently and you’re wanting a truly effective fat-burning class where you can really focus on yourself for one hour a week, click here.

 My Little Black Dress Workout is a baby-free zone, and operates on Mondays in West Bridgford at 8:30pm (perfect time to get the littlies in bed), and postnatal options are provided.

 If you’re pregnant and concerned you’re not doing a lot of exercise that gets you warm and sweaty and/or you’re getting out of breathe walking up the stairs, click here to remedy that!

-My Bump to Babe pregnancy fitness classes on Mondays and Wednesdays in Lady Bay provide cardio, toning, Pilates and stretching.
+My Bump to Babe pregnancy fitness classes on Mondays in Lady Bay provide cardio, toning, Pilates and stretching.